input-output-hk/cardano-sl/docs/delegation_design_spec.md

 user's short-term interest of receiving rewards with the overall goal of reaching decentralisation of the system.

+## Fees

+To prevent economic attacks, fees or refundable deposits should be charged where operators incur costs.
+In partcular we will have refundable deposits corresponding to the state that has to be tracked for UTxOs, and the various mechanisms involved in delegation.

+### Transaction fees

+The basic transaction fee covers the cost of processing and storage.
+The formula is

+$a + b x$

+With constants $a$ and $b$, and $x$ as the transaction size in bytes.

+The fixed component is to cover per-transaction overheads.
+The component linear in the size of the transaction to reflects the processing and storage cost of transactions.

+This aspect remains unchanged with delegation except to the extent that there are additional objects that can appear in transactions relating to delegation.
+These simply increase the size of the transaction and so are covered by the existing fee formula.

+In principle different fees could be charged for different things appearing in a transaction, to reflect their different processing costs.
+This is a future direction, but will not be introduced as part of delegation.

+### UTxO deposits

+### Stake account deposits

 ## Stale Stake

 Over time, we expect that an increasing amount of stake will become